gabrielStanovsky/props/PIPELINE.md

 ## Usage
-Use the new command line flag ```--corenlp-json-input``` and supply the json input either from STDIN or in the file as the first argument.
+Use the new command line flag ```--corenlp-json-input``` and supply the json input either from STDIN or in file name as the first argument.

 For example, try: